 Team-Maker: A Tool for Criterion-Based Team Assignment

 Team composition affects the success of individuals and teams in cooperative learning and project-based team environments.
-Using appropriate criteria when assigning students to teams should result in improved learning experiences.
-In spite of the benefits, assigning teams can difficult for instructors, especially in large classes and when more than a few criteria are used.
+Using appropriate criteria when assigning students to teams should result in improved learning experiences, but assigning teams can be difficult for instructors--especially in large classes and when more than a few criteria are used.
 Team-Maker was created to make the team-assignment process simple, even when using a complicated set of criteria.
 A web-based system at www.CATME.org collects data from students and forms teams according to instructor-specified criteria.

 Only Use the Criteria that are Important to You

 Team-Maker offers a list of criteria from which instructors can choose when forming teams.
+These are presented to students in the form of questions in a Team-Maker Survey.
 Instructors can also write their own questions.
 Research has found some of the criteria below to be important to student learning.
-Others are suspected to be important and awaiting further research.

 |Schedule||Gender||Race/Ethnicity||Grade-Point Average (GPA)|